denten-books/plain-text/1-chapter.md

 "directly aware" [@turing_computable_1937, 231].

 The scanned symbols become a part of the machine's internal configuration.
-In Turing's words, "the machine can effective remember some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
+In Turing's words, "the machine can effectively remember some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
 The machine's "behavior" is therefore determined by its initial configuration (in the arrangement of tape and scanning apparatus) plus the scanned symbol.
 The